PerfectlySoft/PerfectDocs/guide/deployment-DigitalOcean.md

 sudo rm -f swift-3.0-GM-CANDIDATE-ubuntu15.10.tar.gz
 ```

-You can test if swift was copied/installed correctly by running
+You can test if Swift was copied/installed correctly by running
 ```
 swift --version
 ```